LZeroAnalytics/thornode/docs/concepts/querying-thorchain.md

 ### Decimals and Base Units

 All values on THORChain (thornode and Midgard) are given in 1e8 eg, 100000000 base units (like Bitcoin), and unless postpended by "USD", they are in units of RUNE.
 Even 1e18 assets, such as ETH.ETH, are shortened to 1e8.
 1e6 Assets like ETH.USDC, are padded to 1e8.
-THORNode will tell you the decimals for each asset, giving you the opportunity to convert back to native units in your interface.&#x20;
+THORNode will tell you the decimals for each asset, giving you the opportunity to convert back to native units in your interface.

-See code examples using the THORChain xchain package here [https://github.com/xchainjs/xchainjs-lib/tree/master/packages/xchain-thorchain](https://github.com/xchainjs/xchainjs-lib/tree/master/packages/xchain-thorchain)&#x20;
+See code examples using the THORChain xchain package here [https://github.com/xchainjs/xchainjs-lib/tree/master/packages/xchain-thorchain](https://github.com/xchainjs/xchainjs-lib/tree/master/packages/xchain-thorchain)

 ### Finding Chain Status

-There are two ways to see if a Chain is halted.&#x20;
+There are two ways to see if a Chain is halted.

 1. Looking at the `/inbound_addresses` [endpoint](https://thornode.ninerealms.com/thorchain/inbound_addresses) and inspecting the halted flag.
 2. Looking at Mimir and inspecting the HALT\[Chain]TRADING setting.
 See [network-halts.md](network-halts.md "mention") for more details.